MART 314 Introduction to Computer Graphics (3 units)

 MART 455 Indie Game Development & Entrepreneurship (3 units)

-Having a freelance career or an independent studio is the future of creative game design.
+Freelancing and independent studios as the future of creative game design.
 This course covers the fundamentals of starting and operating small studios, crowdfunding, investment funding, staying compliant with state and local laws, understanding contracts, marketing, and selling projects.

 MART 695 Independent Study (0.5- 3 units)